EBS TV (Ethiopia): EBS Musika

 EBS Musika or music is a channel that broadcast only music content like pop, rap and classical music and its available via Ethiosat.

 EBS HD

 EBS HD is the main channel that broadcasts news, sports, entertainment, economy and culture content and it is available via Ethiosat.

 History

 EBS TV is the first privately run television network in Ethiopia.
 It also operates two other channels EBS Musika and EBS Cinema which can both, along with EBS TV, be found on Roku TV and NSS 12 Satellite 11105 V 45000.

 In 2018, EBS TV was able to acquire a local broadcasting license.
 The company had to split into two separate entities, EBS Television Ethiopia Plc and EBS Television Global, in order to get the local broadcasting permit.
 As of April 2018 EBS is prepared a live transmission studios for the news and sports programs at its current headquarters located on Bawa Building, around Unity University in Gerji.

+EBS TV was suspended by the Ethiopian Broadcast Authority following airing rape case of Birtukan Temesgen – a second year student of Dembi Dolo University who claimed have been "abducted and raped" in 2020 – on 24 March 2025.